ThePrez/FOCUS2020-Workshop/EXERCISE_2.md

 - `add customers` adds a few customers
 - `update_customers` performs some simple update operations Each of these, when run in this order, should result in JSON data flowing through the data pipeline to Kafka.

+**If all goes well, you should be seeing your transactions flowing in your Camel application and all the way through to the Kafka visualization tool in use!!
+If you are not seeing this happening, something is wrong.
+Please consult your instructor for debug/guidance**